-There is no longer a debt cap on the HRA and therefore borrowing is no longer restricted but it must remain affordable over the plan.
+As noted above, there is no longer a debt cap on the HRA and therefore borrowing is no longer restricted but it must remain affordable over the plan.

 To ensure affordability, the Chief Finance Officer has retained the former limit.